 I also want to personally thank you if you completed our past questionnaires or attended one of our prior public meetings concerning the NERT Site.
 My colleagues and I appreciate your input, questions, and concerns.
-We anticipate scheduling our next community meeting upon NDEP's approval of the report that documents the results of the investigation at the NERT Site and areas immediately north and east of the NERT Site.
+We anticipate scheduling a public meeting in late 2027 to solicit feedback from the public on NDEP's proposed remedy for the NERT Site and areas immediately north and east of the NERT Site.
 We will send a letter at that time with additional details.

 If you have any questions about our investigation or questions not answered in this packet, please contact me at (702) 668-3914 or jdotchin@ndep.nv.gov.
 If you would like to review official files at our office, contact Danielle Ward at (702) 668-3931 or dward@ndep.nv.gov to schedule a file review.
-In addition, NDEP has a Public Document Search (https://ecms.nv.gov/ndep/).
+In addition, NDEP has a Public Document Search (https://ob.nv.gov/ndep/).
 For concerns related to your health, I encourage you to see your health care professional.